U.S. flag An official website of the United States government

 banner

-CAP provides assistive technology for employees, wounded, ill and injured Service members and members of the public who require access to information and computer technology, including telecommunication systems.
+CAP provides assistive technology for civilian employees, and wounded, ill and injured Service who require access to information and computer technology, including telecommunication systems.
 For a comprehensive list, please refer to our Accommodations Solution section.

 No, the items on the website are a sample of the most requested items provided by CAP and are available for procurement via Blanket Purchase Agreement (BPA).
 A list of items included on the Blanket Purchase Agreement (BPA) can be found via the document HERE.